What do you do when someone says they love you, but can’t stay? Understanding how to rebuild trust in a marriage can be a crucial step forward.

 “She says she still loves me…

-But she doesn’t trust me.
+But she doesn’t trust me now.

 And she’s not sure she can stay.”